gerrymandr/benchmarking/data/Fifield et al/large runs w partisan metrics/README.txt

-Each file contains 100,00 steps in RunDMCMC.
+Each file contains 1,000,000 steps in RunDMCMC starting from an arbitrary districting plan.
 Each step is a 3 district partition of the graph from the Fifield et al dataset.
-Each run starts from a random partition generated using code from Gerrymandr/spanning-trees.

 The only constraints are that districts must be contiguous and they can't be destroyed.